 \section{Abstract}

-Despite the importance of feedback from active galactic nuclei (AGN) in models of galaxy evolution, observational constraints on the influence of AGN feedback on star formation remain weak.
-To this end, we have compared the star formation trends of 279 low-redshift AGN galaxies with 558 non-active control galaxies using integral field unit spectroscopy from the SDSS-IV MaNGA survey.
-With a Gaussian process-based methodology, we reconstruct non-parametric star formation histories in spatially-resolved spaxels covering the face of each galaxy.
-Based on galaxy-wide star-formation rates (SFRs) alone, we find no obvious signatures of AGN feedback.
-However, the AGN galaxies have significantly suppressed central (kpc-scale) SFRs, lying up to a factor of $2$ below that of the control galaxies, providing direct observational evidence of AGN feedback suppressing star formation.
-The suppression of central SFRs in the AGN galaxies began in the central regions ${\sim}\,6$\,Gyr ago (redshift $z\,{\sim}\,0.7$), taking place over a few Gyrs.
+Despite the importance of feedback from active galactic nuclei (AGNs) in models of galaxy evolution, observational constraints on the influence of AGN feedback on star formation remain weak.
+To this end, we have compared the star formation trends of 279 low-redshift AGN galaxies with 558 inactive control galaxies using integral field unit spectroscopy from the SDSS-IV MaNGA survey.
+With a Gaussian process-based methodology, we reconstruct nonparametric star formation histories in spatially resolved spaxels covering the face of each galaxy.
+Based on galaxy-wide star formation rates (SFRs) alone, we find no obvious signatures of AGN feedback.
+However, the AGN galaxies have significantly suppressed central (kiloparsec-scale) SFRs, lying up to a factor of $2$ below those of the control galaxies, providing direct observational evidence of AGN feedback suppressing star formation.
+The suppression of central SFRs in the AGN galaxies began in the central regions ${\sim}\,6$\,Gyr ago (redshift $z\,{\sim}\,0.7$), taking place over a few gigayears.
 A small subset of the AGN galaxies were rapidly driven to quiescence shortly before being observed (in the last $500$\,Myr), potentially indicating instances of AGN-driven feedback.
 More frequently, however, star formation continues in the AGN galaxies, with suppression primarily in the central regions.
 This is suggestive of a picture in which integrated (Gyr-timescale) AGN feedback can significantly affect central star formation, but may be inefficient in driving galaxy-wide quenching in low-redshift galaxies, instead leaving them in the green valley.

 \keywords{Active galactic nuclei --- AGN host galaxies --- galaxy evolution --- galaxy quenching}